 8 Con: High Crime Rate

-California has a high crime rateOpens in a new tab., especially in large, popular cities like Los Angeles, Anaheim, Bakersfield, and Modesto.
+California has a high crime rate, especially in large, popular cities like Los Angeles, Anaheim, Bakersfield, and Modesto.
 Even Beverly Hills has a high number of property-related crimes committed every year.

 If you choose to move to California, you will want to invest in a quality security system and bring items to protect yourself and your family while out and about during the day and at night.